 - 300g rainbow chard (or other seasonal greens)

-Any stew worth it's salt is best served next to piles of crusty bread, ready for mopping up every last drop.
-For extra richness, grate over plenty of strong cheese such as pecorino, parmesan or gruyere.
+Why not serve this stew with a hearty side of crusty bread for mopping up.
+To make it even more rich, grate over plenty of strong cheese such as pecorino, Parmesan or gruyere.
 For a vegan friendly boost, try adding a handful of dried porcini mushrooms to the stew at stage 5.
-They will soften and add an extra dimention of umami to the broth.
+They'll soften in the broth and give it an extra hit of umami.

 1. Peel the onions and slice them thinly.
 Peel the carrots and dice them.
 Trim the roots and top 3cm off the leeks.
-Halve the leeks lengthways, and rinse well under a cold tap.
+Halve them lengthways and rinse well under a cold tap.
 Slice the leeks into chunky pieces.
 Slice the mushrooms thickly.

-2. Peel the garlic cloves and crush or finely chop them.
+2. Peel the garlic and crush or finely chop it.
 Finely grate the lemon zest.

-3. Pour 1 tbsp oil into a large pan and warm over a medium heat.
-Slide in the chopped onions, carrots, mushrooms and leeks.
-Stir in the crushed garlic and lemon zest, and sprinkle in a pinch of salt and pepper.
+3. Pour 1 tbsp olive oil into a large pan and warm over a medium heat.
+Slide in the onions, carrots, mushrooms and leeks.
+Stir in the garlic and lemon zest, and season with a pinch of salt and pepper.
 Fry for 10 mins, stirring occasionally, till the veg have softened and are glossy.